Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="get-wifi-ssid"></a>
 ### getWifiSSID

 With this function you can retrieve the SSID (i.e., the name) of the Wi-Fi network the device is currently connected to.
-It will return `null` if there is currently no Wi-Fi connection.
+It will return `null` if there is currently no Wi-Fi connection or if the SSID can not be determined.

 ```js
 const mySSID = getWifiSSID();
 ```

+For this function to work, location services need to be enabled and the app needs to be granted the permission to access the device's location.
+This is a technical limitation imposed by the Android OS.
+See also the [Permissions](permissions.md) page for details.

 <a name="wol"></a>
 ### Wake-on-LAN